Generalized Anxiety Disorder (GAD) is a common mental health condition characterized by excessive and uncontrollable worries.

-CHMC, our German Clinic for Psychiatry and Psychology, offers diagnosis and treatment for generalised anxiety disorder in Dubai.
-To book an appointment, contact:
+CHMC, our German Clinic for Psychiatry and Psychology, offers diagnosis and treatment for generalized anxiety disorder in Dubai.

 Symptoms of Generalized Anxiety Disorder

-Individuals with generalised anxiety disorder experience a continuous stream of unrealistic and exaggerated fears not tied to any immediate danger.
+Individuals with generalized anxiety disorder experience a continuous stream of unrealistic and exaggerated fears not tied to any immediate danger.
 As a result, people with GAD live in a constant state of apprehension, fearing everything from unfounded worries about their health and their loved ones’ safety to trivial matters like losing keys.
 They might also worry about the anxiety itself.
-The individuals with generalised anxiety live in a constant state of emergency, which impacts their social and professional performance, limiting significantly their life quality.
+The individuals with generalized anxiety live in a constant state of emergency, which impacts their social and professional performance, significantly limiting their life quality.

-Generalised anxiety is frequently associated with depression, adding additional burden on the sufferers.
+Generalized anxiety is frequently associated with depression, adding an additional burden on the sufferers.

 Physical Symptoms Associated with General Anxiety

 In response to anxiety, the body’s release of adrenaline, the “fight and flight” hormone, prepares the individual to master an imaginative danger.
-People with generalised anxiety develop physical responses typical for the fight-and-flight reaction, such as heart racing, palpitations, sweating, and muscle tension.
+People with generalized anxiety develop physical responses typical of the fight-or-flight reaction, such as heart racing, palpitations, sweating, and muscle tension.
 Additional physical symptoms include dizziness, shortness of breath, and gastrointestinal distress.
-Constant fears cause also sleeplessness, fatigue, and decreased concentration.
+Constant fears also cause sleeplessness, fatigue, and decreased concentration.

-It’s crucial to distinguish generalised anxiety from panic attacks.
-While in generalised anxiety the individual is consistently present, panic attacks occur suddenly, “out of the blue,” with symptom-free intervals between the attacks.
+It’s crucial to distinguish generalized anxiety from panic attacks.
+While in generalized anxiety, the individual is consistently present; panic attacks occur suddenly, “out of the blue,” with symptom-free intervals between the attacks.

 Causes of Generalized Anxiety Disorder

-The causes of generalised anxiety are only partially understood.
+The causes of generalized anxiety are only partially understood.
 They likely involve genetic, psychological, and environmental factors.
 Evidence also suggests a genetic predisposition, with some families having a higher incidence of anxiety disorders.
 Some individuals may have experienced traumatic events in childhood or later in life.
 Such traumas can be caused by losses of significant others or prolonged periods of extreme stress related to social or occupational pressure.
-Life crises can trigger fears that might evolve into a full-blown generalised anxiety.
-Additionally, generalised anxiety can be comorbid with other conditions like depression, panic disorder, phobias, or substance abuse.
+Life crises can trigger fears that might evolve into a full-blown generalized anxiety.
+Additionally, generalized anxiety can be comorbid with other conditions like depression, panic disorder, phobias, or substance abuse.

 Prevalence of GAD